Penn Kemble: Early years

 Penn Kemble was born in Worcester, Massachusetts in 1941 and grew up in Lancaster, Pennsylvania.
-He studied at the University of Colorado in the early 1960s, where he helped to organize a local branch of the Young People's Socialist League, the youth section of the Socialist Party of America.
+He studied at the University of Colorado at Boulder in the early 1960s, where he helped to organize a local branch of the Young People's Socialist League, the youth section of the Socialist Party of America.
 While at the University of Colorado, Kemble was influenced by the thinking of Alex Garber, a professor of sociology, who was a social democratic anti-communist.